kbaird/Fate-XSLT/ePubs/fate_shadowrun.md

   are also magically active.

 -   **Defend**:
-Use **Spellcasting** to defened against hostile magical attacks or dispelling attempts.
+Use **Spellcasting** to defend against hostile magical attacks or dispelling attempts.

 ### Stunts:
 -   **Quick Summoner**:
-Allows **Conjuring** to no longer be a "slow pratice" or require a summoning circle.
+Allows **Conjuring** to no longer be a "slow practice" or require a summoning circle.
 (Models Shamanic Conjuring from 1st Ed Shadowrun, as distinct from Hermetic, which follows the Storm Summoners model fairly well already).